-Almond Board of California has been investing in research since 1973 and, to continue to help growers navigate complex challenges, ABC now invests more than $2 million a year in independent, third-party research into next-generation farming practices.
-In 2015, 13 water projects and nine honey bee health projects were approved for funding along with nearly 40 others.
+Almond Board of California (ABC) has been investing in research since 1973 and, to continue to help farmers navigate complex challenges, this year ABC invested $4.8 million in research projects exploring next-generation farming and sustainability practices.
+These research projects cover a range of sustainable topics including irrigation efficiency, air quality and honey bee health, providing the foundation for increased understanding and improved practices.

 All food takes water to grow and produce.
-So efficient water use and irrigation management have always been high priorities for California's almond growers.
-In fact, innovative farming and production developments over the past two decades have helped almond growers reduce the amount of water they use per pound of almonds grown by 33%.2
+So efficient water use and irrigation management have always been high priorities for California's almond farmers.
+In fact, innovative farming and production developments over the past two decades have reduced the amount of water needed to grow a pound of almonds by 33%.2

-- More than 70% of almond orchards report using water-saving micro-irrigation systems, far above the average reported for California irrigation methods.3,4
+- More than 70% of almond orchards report using water-saving microirrigation systems, far above the 42% average reported for California irrigation methods statewide.3,4

-- More than 80% of growers report using demand-based irrigation in their orchards, which means they review weather, soil moisture and the trees' needs to determine irrigation strategies, rather than watering on a predetermined schedule.3
+- More than 80% of farmers report using demand-based irrigation in their orchards, which means they review a combination of weather, soil moisture, and the trees' needs to determine irrigation strategies, rather than watering on a predetermined schedule.3